w3c/mediacapture-image/ptz-explainer.md

 acquire a PTZ camera in `getUserMedia()` without altering the current pan, tilt and zoom values.
 If the PTZ permission is not granted, the `pan`, `tilt`, and `zoom` are not available as capabilities, settings, and constraints, even if the camera supports PTZ.
-The UA may expose "empty" `pan`, `tilt`, and `zoom` capabilities to allow a website to detect the availability of a PTZ camera.
+The UA may expose all together "empty" `pan`, `tilt`, and `zoom` capabilities to allow a website to detect the availability of a PTZ camera.

 Applying PTZ constraints requires the PTZ permission to be granted as described in the "Interaction with the Permissions API" section below.
 The `pan` and `tilt`